Person making a digital payment on smartphone

 Here is an interesting pattern: parents who initially resist the idea of a cash gift fund often become its most generous contributors once they see it in action.
 They give toward a down payment or honeymoon because they can see exactly how the money will be used and how much it means.

-The Numbers Are Unambiguous
+The Cash Gifts Numbers Are Unambiguous

 • The digital cash gift market has grown by double digits year over year for the past five years

 Cash gifts are not a passing trend.
 They represent a permanent shift in how the world practices generosity, catching up to what most cultures have practiced all along.
+For practical guidance on the modern rules, our cash gift etiquette guide covers exactly what to say and how much to give for every major occasion.

 How to Give Cash as a Gift Creatively on Digital Platforms